Yeísmo: and

-Extension of
+Geographic extent

-The distinction between /ʝ/ and /ʎ/ remains in the Philippines, Andean Ecuador and Peru, Paraguay, both highland and lowland Bolivia, and the northeastern portions of Argentina that border with Paraguay.
+The distinction between /ʝ/ and /ʎ/ remains in the Philippines, Andean Ecuador and Peru, Paraguay, both highland and lowland Bolivia, and the northeastern portions of Argentina that border Paraguay.
+Parts of Chile that neighbour Bolivia are traditionally non-yeísta.

-The retention of a distinction between /ʎ/ and /ʝ/ is more common in areas where Spanish coexists with other languages, either with Amerindian languages, such as Aymara, Quechua, and Guaraní, which, with the exception of Guaraní, themselves possess the phoneme /ʎ/, or in Spain itself in areas with linguistic contact with Catalan and Basque.
+The retention of a distinction between /ʎ/ and /ʝ/ is more common in areas where Spanish coexists with other languages, either with Amerindian languages, such as Aymara, Quechua, and Guaraní, which, except for Guaraní, themselves possess the phoneme /ʎ/, or in Spain itself in areas with linguistic contact with Catalan and Basque.
+The presence of non-yeísta areas in parts of south-central Chile may likewise be associated with the geographical overlap of the Mapuche.

-By 1989, several traditionally non-yeísta areas, such as Bogotá and much of Spain and the Canaries, had begun rapidly adopting yeísmo, in the timespan of little more than a single generation.
+By 1989, several traditionally non-yeísta areas, such as Bogotá and much of Spain and the Canaries, had begun rapidly adopting yeísmo, in the span of little more than a single generation.
 In areas where yeísmo is variable, [ʎ] is lost more often in rapid and casual speech.
-There is also idiolectal correlation between yeísmo and speech rate, with fast-speaking individuals being more likely to be yeísta.
+There is also an idiolectal correlation between yeísmo and speech rate, with fast-speaking individuals being more likely to be yeísta.